Meet The Wealthiest Person In Every US State

 Source: Wealth-X

-In the past, he's donated $US25 million to the University of Hawaii and started his own charity, The Shidler Family Foundation.
+In the past, he's donated $25 million to the University of Hawaii and started his own charity known as The Shidler Family Foundation.

 Source: Wealth-X